FbW43-2/RobotFactory/README.md

 # Robot Factory

-This is the initial setup of Robot Factory
+In the second step you are going to create a basic backend server using express.

 # Task

-In the first step, you are going to create a basic site that pulls some robots from state and displays them on the page.

-A robot must at least have following attributes:
+Add middlewares for

+* Getting all robots from the backend
+* Rotating one robot to the right by passing an ID
+* Rotating one robot to the left by passing an ID
-* ID
+* Moving one robot forward by passing an ID
-* Name
-* posX
-* posY
-* heading

-# Example
+# Advise

+Store the robots in an array in the backend.
+Example:

+let robotFactory = [];

-{
+createRobot = (robotName) => {
+    robotFactory.push({
-    id: 0,
+        id: ...,
-    name: "Eddy",
+        name: ...,
         posX: 0,
         posY: 0,
-    heading: "NORTH"
+        heading: "NORTH",
+    })
 }